Induced CP-violation in the Euler-Heisenberg Lagrangian: Conclusion

 \subsection{Acknowledgements}

-The authors would like to thank M.M.
-Sheikh-Jabbari for his useful comments.
-R.B. acknowledges partial support from Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq Projects No. 305427/2019-9 and No. 421886/2018-8) and Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de Minas Gerais (FAPEMIG Project No. APQ-01142-17).
+We would like to express our especial thanks to M. Chaichian for his valuable comments and many illuminating discussions.
+Also, we thank M.M.
+Sheikh-Jabbari and M. Mohammadi for their insightful comments and suggestions.
+R.B. acknowledges partial support from Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq Projects No. 305427/2019-9 and No. 421886/2018-8) and Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de Minas Gerais (FAPEMIG Project No. APQ-01142-17).\\\\